ICP-Hacker-House/ICP_Hacker_House_Bali/README.md

 To submit a project for the hackathon - open an [Issue](https://github.com/ICP-Hacker-House/ICP_Hacker_House_Bali/issues/new) on this repository before the deadline.
 Set the title of the Issue to the name of your project.
-See an example project submission [here](https://github.com/ICP-Hacker-House/ICP_Hacker_House_HK/issues/1) In order for your submission to be considered, include the following things in the Issue description:
+See an example project submission [here](https://github.com/ICP-Hacker-House/ICP_Hacker_House_HK/issues/1) We accept submissions in TypeScript or JavaScript (Azle), Rust and Motoko.
+In order for your submission to be considered, include the following things in the Issue description:

 -   link to a Github repository containing **your** project code (not just the template!) and a README.md on how to run it (main branch is considered only)